junobuild/docs/docs/guides/angular.md

         },
       },
     });

-    setRecord(doc);
-  };

-  return (
-    <>
-      <button onClick={insert}>Insert a document</button>
-      {record !== undefined && <span>Key: {record.key}</span>}
-    </>
-  );
   }

-export default App;
+}
 ```

 ### 5. Start the app

-Start the app, go to [http://localhost:5173](http://localhost:5173) in a browser, click "Insert a document," and you should see the data successfully persisted in your satellite on the blockchain.
+Start the app, go to [http://localhost:4200](http://localhost:4200) in a browser, click "Insert a document," and you should see the data successfully persisted in your satellite on the blockchain.

 ---

 ## Note-taking app

-This tutorial, published as a [blog post](/blog/build-a-web3-app-with-react-js), demonstrates how to build a basic note-taking app.
+This tutorial, published as a [blog post](/blog/develop-an-angular-app-on-blockchain), demonstrates how to build a basic note-taking app.
 The app authenticates and identifies the user, stores their notes in a simple key-pair database, some files in storage, and allows the user to log in and retrieve their data.
 The app uses:

 - Juno [datastore](../build/datastore.md): a simple key-pair database for storing user data and other information.
 - Juno [storage](../build/storage.md): a file storage system to store and serve user-generated content, such as photos.
 - Juno [authentication](../build/authentication.md): easy-to-use SDKs that support truly anonymous authentication.

-For detailed instructions, visit the guide 👉 [Build A Web3 App With React JS](/blog/build-a-web3-app-with-react-js).
+For detailed instructions, visit the guide 👉 [Develop An Angular App On Blockchain](/blog/develop-an-angular-app-on-blockchain).

 ---

 ## Hosting

-If you're looking to deploy your existing app or website developed with React and Juno, this guide is for you.
+If you're looking to deploy your existing app or website developed with Angular and Juno, this guide is for you.

 ### 1. Set up a satellite